TestGear-TMS/adapters-java/testgear-adapter-testng/Readme.md

 You can help to develop the project.
 Any contributions are **greatly appreciated**.

-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/TestGear-TMS/adapters-java/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/TestGear-TMS/adapters-java/issues/new) to discuss it, or create a direct pull request after you edit the *README.md* file with necessary changes.
-* Please make sure you check your spelling and grammar.
+* Make sure to check your spelling and grammar.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/TestGear-TMS/adapters-java/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+* Read the [Code Of Conduct](https://github.com/TestGear-TMS/adapters-java/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 # License

 Distributed under the Apache-2.0 License.
 See [LICENSE](https://github.com/TestGear-TMS/adapters-java/blob/main/LICENSE.md) for more information.